Please ensure Javascript is enabled for purposes of website accessibility

 The chart below is the U.S. Dollar Index, which measures the strength of the dollar against a basket of six global currencies (the euro, the Swiss franc, the Japanese yen, the Canadian dollar, the British pound, and the Swedish krona).
 Stockcharts.com uses $USD for the index, but you’ll find it elsewhere under DXY.

 As you can see, it’s declined from a value of 110 at the beginning of the year to just below 100 today.
-That’s the steepest decline since 2022, and the dollar is trading near its recent low.
+That’s the steepest decline since 2022, although the dollar has eased off a bit from its most recent low.

 It should be noted that the dollar is still within a multi-year trading range dating back to 2022.